Kkandidov/theory/k8s/k8s.md

 Containers share similarities with virtual machines (VMs) but differ in their approach to isolation.
 Containers utilize a single operating system kernel among applications, leading to a lighter weight and faster startup compared to VMs with their full OSes.
 Like VMs, containers have their own filesystem, allocated CPU, memory, and other resources.
 This decoupling from the underlying system grants containers portability across various operating systems and cloud platforms.

 The popularity of containers stems from their numerous benefits:
 - **Agile application creation and deployment:** Building container images is significantly faster and easier compared to VM images.
 - **Continuous development, integration, and deployment (CI/CD):** Containers enable frequent and reliable image creation and deployment with efficient rollbacks.
-- **Dev and Ops separation of concerns:** Application container images are created at build/release time, not deployment, decoupling applications from infrastructure concerns.
+- **Dev and Ops separation of concerns:** Container images are created at build/release time, not deployment, decoupling applications from infrastructure concerns.
-- **Observability:** Gain insights beyond just OS-level metrics.
-Monitor application health and other signals for better troubleshooting.
+- **Observability:** Gain insights beyond just OS-level metrics (Monitor application health and other signals for better troubleshooting).
-- **Environmental consistency across development, testing, and production:** The application runs identically on your laptop as it does in the cloud.
+- **Consistency:** The application runs identically on your laptop as it does in the cloud.
-- **Cloud and OS distribution portability:** Containers can run on-premises or on major public clouds, offering flexibility in deployment options.
+- **Portability:** Containers can run on-premises or on clouds, offering flexibility in deployment options.
-- **Application-centric management:** Manage applications at a higher level, focusing on running them on an OS using logical resources instead of managing the entire OS on virtual hardware.
+- **Application-centric management:** Focusing on running applications on an OS using logical resources instead of managing the entire OS on virtual hardware.
 - **Loose coupling:** Break applications into smaller, independent pieces for dynamic deployment and management.
 - **Resource isolation:** Containers provide predictable application performance due to resource allocation.
 - **Resource utilization:** Containers promote high efficiency and density, allowing you to run more applications on a single server.